What Is Augmented Reality (AR)? A Practical Overview

-It’s also important to understand what AR is not.
+In understanding what AR is, it’s also important to understand what it is not.

 AR is not a fully immersive experience like virtual reality (VR).
 While virtual reality requires users to don a special headset and pulls them into a completely digital world, AR lets them continue interacting with the physical world around them (see Figure 1).

 Fig. 1: Non-immersive AR experience (L), Fully immersive VR experience (R)